ChristySegunto/ChristySegunto/README.md

 <h2 align="center">Dev from Manila, Philippines.
 Dedicated to innovating thru coding.
 Pushing the boundaries of what is possible in the tech world.<br><br></h2>

-- 🌱 Currently learning data analysis
+- 🌱 Currently learning Nextjs
-- 👷‍♀️ Currently developing ...
+- 👷‍♀️ Currently developing toodoo
 - 🏫 Student at Pamantasan ng Lungsod ng Maynila currently taking BS in Information Technology
 - 📫 You can reach me at christysgnt.work@gmail.com
 - ⚡ I spend my spare time watching anime, crocheting, and coding